Polymer/old-docs-site/resources/faq.md

 In other nuanced cases, {{site.project_title}} fails under CSP.
 This is because the [HTML Imports](/platform/html-imports.html) is polyfilled using XHR, which can in turn, execute strings as JavaScript and fail CSP.
+So if you import a file that has an inline script tag, it will fail.
 This problem will go away with native HTML Imports (see Blink's [crbug.com/240592](http://crbug.com/240592) tracking bug).

 ### How can I contribute? {#contributing}